kemimafemiva/keyvault-mobile-password-manager/README.md

 Credential data is serialized and encrypted using AES-256-GCM before being persisted.
 AES-GCM provides both confidentiality and integrity protection, allowing the application to detect modifications to encrypted data.

 Encryption keys are kept separate from the encrypted credential data and protected using platform-specific secure storage mechanisms.
-Android uses the Android Keystore, while iOS uses the Keychain.
+Android uses the Android Keystore, while iOS uses the iOS Keychain.

-Access to the vault is protected through device authentication.
-Where available, users can authenticate using biometrics such as Face ID or fingerprint recognition, with device credentials used as a fallback where supported.
+Access to the vault is protected through native device authentication.
+Where available, users can authenticate using supported biometric capabilities, such as facial recognition or fingerprint authentication, with device credentials used as a fallback where supported.

 The application also automatically locks when moved to the background and applies platform-specific privacy protections to reduce the risk of credential information being exposed through application previews or screen capture.